 The usual resident population of the HNECC region in 2016 was 1,216,725 people, this is expected to increase by 19.5% by 2031 to over 1.4 million people.

 In 2016, 19.1% of the population living in the HNECC region were aged 65 years and over, which is higher than the state average (15.7%).
 The Local Government Areas (LGAs) with the highest proportion of the population aged 65 years and over are:

-There was a correspondingly low proportion of people aged 15 – 64 years in these areas.
-Undoubtedly, ageing will present challenges to the healthcare system, given the larger number of older people, the fact that many health conditions, chronic disease and associated disability become more common with age, and that older people are higher users of health services.
+Undoubtedly, our ageing population will increasingly challenge the healthcare system, given the larger number of older people, the fact that many health conditions, chronic disease and associated disability become more common with age, and that older people are higher users of health services.

-In 2013 there were 60,862 people in the HNECC region who identified as being Aboriginal and/or Torres Strait Islander, or 5% of our total population.
-This proportion is greater than the state and national averages (2.5%).
+In 2016 there were 65,183 Aboriginal and Torres Strait Islander people residing in the HNECC region, or 5.4% of our total population.
+This proportion is greater than the state (2.9%) and national averages (2.8%).

-The LGAs with the highest resident Aboriginal and/or Torres Strait Islander populations are located in the northern part of the region and include:
+The LGAs with the highest resident Aboriginal and Torres Strait Islander populations are located in the northern part of our region, including: